-AP-10 Consultation - 91.100, 91.200(b), 91.215(l)
+AP-10 Consultation - 91.100, 91.200(b), 91.215(l)1.
+Introduction

-1. Introduction

 To comply with the Action Plan development process, federal regulations (24 CFR 91.200(b), 91.215(i)), the City of Miami Gardens consulted with community service providers, other jurisdictions, and other entities with a potential interest in or knowledge of the jurisdiction's housing and non-housing community development issues.
-The City reached out through its website, Facebook and e-mails; held stakeholder meetings and citizen participation meetings; conducted online surveys in English and Spanish; distributed paper flyers; and placed a newspaper advertisement in the Miami Herald.
-Individuals and organizations were invited to attend the stakeholder meetings and public meetings, and to respond to an online survey.
+The City reached out through its website, Facebook and e-mails; held stakeholder meetings and citizen participation meetings; distributed paper flyers; and placed a newspaper advertisement in the Miami Herald.
+Individuals and organizations were invited to attend the stakeholder meetings and public meetings.
 This provided every stakeholder, interested party and resident with the opportunity to provide feedback.
-The online survey also provided an opportunity for those not in attendance to make suggestions and recommendations on the Action Plan.